 Is Corn Keto Friendly?

-No. A single ear of corn has 27 grams of carbs, so you can’t eat it on a keto diet.
+No. A single ear of corn has 23 grams of net carbs, so you can’t eat it on a keto diet.
 Eating just one ear will kick you out of ketosis.
 This is why I suggest avoiding starchy foods like corn.

 Can You Eat Corn on Keto?